mcginleyireland/irishbaking.github.io/_posts/2020-10-03-plain-sourdough-banana-bread.md

     **Bake**

     1. Bake for 45-55 mins at 180°C (360°F).
-    2. Let them cool for 10-20 mins and place them on a wire rack to cool more.
+    2. Let it cool for 10-20 mins and place it on a wire rack to cool more.

 ---
 Banana Bread and Sourdough, my two favourite things brought together.
 Really enjoyed this one.